 Possibly Glasgow’s most famous restaurant, ‘The Chip’, was opened as a celebration of Scottish produce in 1971.
-It remains a fantastic place to eat with a covered courtyard and seasonal menu showcasing Scotland, from homemade venison haggis to halibut from the Isle of Gigha.
+It remains a fantastic place to eat with a covered courtyard and seasonal menu showcasing Scotland, from homemade venison haggis to hake from Shetland.
 Visit the Ubiquitous Chip’s website to see the menu.

 For timeless Glasgow hospitality, head to the Merchant City’s Cafe Gandolfi, home to all things great about Scottish produce and simple cooking.
 The interiors are beautiful too, with heavy oak furniture designed by the late Glasgow School of Art graduate, Tim Stead, and bespoke stained-glass windows.
 You can book a table at cafegandolfi.com.

 An old Scots word meaning ‘to wander aimlessly with intent’, Stravaigin experiments with Scottish produce and adventurous flavours.
 Their mantra ‘think global, eat local’ matches the exciting menu.
-Expect west coast mussels with a red chilli broth and Isle of Barra scallops with chimichurri.
+Expect Shetland mussels with a Jamaican broth and scallops with an XO sauce.
 Head to stravaigin.co.uk to book.

 Seasonal Scottish produce and traditional cooking are at the heart of dishes at The Bothy, nestled down picturesque Ruthven Lane in the west end.
 Combine the delicious food with the warm welcome from kilted staff and there’s no doubt you’re in Scotland.
 Visit The Bothy’s website to find out more.